 National Cask Ale Week 2024 runs across the UK, Thursday 19th to Sunday 29th September.
 Whether or not your brewery has involved itself, it’s a good time to have a think about the wonder that is cask-conditioned beer.

-You’ll be aware of a bothersome narrative going on about struggling sales and inability to attract young people to the category.
-But, let’s hazard a guess: if you produce cask beer, you’re not giving up on it.
+You’ll be aware of a bothersome narrative going on about struggling sales and the inability to attract young people to the category.
+But let’s hazard a guess: if you produce cask beer, you’re not giving up on it.

 Quite right.

-At Crisp, we’re interested in all styles and formats of beer, but our history is intrinsically liked with cask.
-Our history is intrinsically linked with it.
-It plays a vital role in encouraging people to the pub.
-When served in best condition, it’s pretty special.
+At Crisp, we’re interested in all styles and formats of beer, but our history is intrinsically linked with cask.
+It plays a vital role in encouraging people to the pub, and when served in its best condition, it’s pretty special.

-There’s no hiding place for the brewer, nor for the licensee with cask.
+There’s no hiding place for the brewer or the licensee with cask ale.
 Quality is critical every step of the way.
 And (here comes our declaration of interest!) high-quality malts are crucial to great cask ales.

 So, this Cask Ale Week, here are five positives in support of your production and active promotion of cask beer: